Van Der Elst Permit in Italy

 Filing the online notice of transfer is mandatory for both visa and non-visa nationals, for short-term (within 90 days) and long-term mobility (over 90 days).

 Additionally, Article 27 parapgraph quinquies (legislative decree 286/1998 and its subsequent amendments) provides the possibility for non- EU employees of working in Italy for short periods for the provision of services based on an intra-company assignment.
-Managers, specialists, and trainees holding an EU ICT Permit issued by another EU State can be temporarily transferred to a company of the same group in Italy without applying for a visa or work authorization for short stays (up to 90 days in 180 days).
-The main requirement is submitting a declaration of presence to the local police within the first 8 days of arrival in Italy.
+Managers, specialists, and trainees holding an EU ICT Permit from another EU country may work at a related company in Italy for up to 90 days without a visa or permit.

 Despite being implemented in 2007, the Van Der Elst procedure faces several practical challenges in Italy due to the implementation of such an immigration scheme: